 BIOGRAPHY

-Louisa Boyd is a multidisciplinary artist who works with paint, print and sculpture.
+Louisa Boyd is a multidisciplinary artist who works with print and sculpture.
 Louisa has worked as a professional artist for over twenty years, exhibiting both nationally and internationally.
 Her pieces are included in public and private collections worldwide and she is recognised regularly through prestigious juried exhibitions.
-Recent exhibition highlights include: London Art Fair Encounters (2023), Royal Academy Summer Exhibition (2023, 2019, 2017 and 2014), Woolwich Contemporary Print Fair (2022, 2021, 2019, 2018), New Light Prize Exhibition (2020/2021) and the Flourish Award Exhibition (2020/2021) where she was awarded the Great Art Prize.
-She was invited in 2023 to show work at Escher in the Palace in The Netherlands where they exhibited a sculptural work on show alongside works by Damian Hirst, Chris Ofili, Alexander McQueen and Escher himself, celebrating 125 years since Escher’s birth, Just Like Escher.
+She is currently exhibiting at the Royal West Academy of England for their Paper Works show (until April 27).
+Recent exhibition highlights include: London Art Fair Encounters (2023), Royal Academy Summer Exhibition (2023, 2019, 2017 and 2014), Woolwich Contemporary Print Fair (2023, 2022, 2021, 2020 (online edition), 2019, 2018), New Light Prize Exhibition (2020/2021) and the Flourish Award Exhibition (2020/2021) where she was awarded the Great Art Prize.
+She was invited in 2023 to show work for Just Like Escher at Escher in the Palace in The Netherlands where they exhibited a sculptural work.
+The exhibition featured 36 international artists including Damian Hirst, Chris Ofili, Alexander McQueen and Escher himself and was put together to celebrate 125 years since Escher’s birth.
 She was also awarded a scholarship from the Queen Elizabeth Scholarship Trust in 2023 for developing her printmaking practice.

 ARTIST STATEMENT

-My work centres around the persistent human desire to belong within the natural world.
-I consider environment and how we navigate place in my pieces.
-My work features celestial symbols, sacred geometry, natural landmarks and map-like imagery to describe a sense of belonging.
+My work centres around the persistent human desire to belong.
+I consider environment and how we use nature to navigate place and find our way in my pieces.
+My work features celestial symbols, sacred geometry, and map-like imagery to describe a sense of belonging.